kevinctofel/Gatsby/posts/the-experiment-living-a-mobile-life-without-apple-or-google.md

   - Hardware
 published: true
 date: 2020-11-21T01:27:37.996Z
-title: "The experiment: Living a mobile life without Apple or Google"
+title: "The experiment: Living a mobile life without Apple or Google (part 1)"
 ---
 I've been thinking quite a bit about data privacy and the mobile industry lately.
 They're two separate, but related, topics in my mind.